kulics/koral/book-en/namespace.md

 ```
 This eliminates the need to call `space` every time.
 ## Temporary Import
-We can use the `~:` syntax to use the namespace directly without importing it.
+We can use the namespace directly to call function without importing it.

 E.g:
 ```
-demo :>
+demo :
 {
     $
     {
-        ~:System.Console.WriteLine.(""); // can be used directly
+        System.Console.WriteLine.(""); // can be used directly
     };
 };
 ```